The earliest written text we have ever found comes in the form of clay tablets dating to around 3200 B.C..

 You are writing dozens of them every single day without even noticing they are there.
 Every single one can help you reach someone and connect to them.

-Once you tap into the power your own stories have, I promise, you will never struggle for content again.
+Once you tap into the power of using stories in marketing, I promise, you will never struggle for content again.